 Reducing the Yellowjacket Population

-You can make your own traps or buy them online (see an excellent selection here on Amazon if you’re interested – opens in a new tab).
+You can make your own traps or buy them online.
 Regardless of the type of trap used, you will need to use bait.
 Bait sold commercially is usually in liquid form and is made to smell like honey to attract the wasps.
 When making your own traps for yellowjackets, raw chicken makes for an ideal bait.
 Indeed, making your own wasp trap is straightforward enough:

 Step 1: Choose a transparent plastic bottle and remove any labels (a soda bottle is a good choice).